 - Todai-ji Temple – The all-time Nara and Japan-must-see!
 Home of the Great 16 meter tall Buddha (Daibutsu) this temple will leave you breathless, while you are walking by the marvelous architecture of the building, which seems to be part of the skyline due to its immensity.

 - Hōryū-ji Temple – Do not miss out on some of the oldest surviving wooden buildings in the world!
 Founded by Prince Shotoku in 607, this temple was announced world heritage in 1993.
 Many might miss out that this was built in the ancient times, while Mohamed was alive, the Mayan calendar was being written, the Roman Empire had just fallen, and meanwhile the Japanese were building wooden structures that would stand still centuries to come.

 Day 7: Back to Tokyo

 Take the Shinkansen train back to Tokyo and get ready for your trip back home.
-Depending on your schedule, you can check out the districts of Asakusa and Harajuku, the first stops on our 14-day sample itinerary.
+Depending on your schedule, you can check out the districts of Asakusa and Harajuku, the first stops on our 10-day itinerary and 14-day sample itinerary.
 Otherwise, you can say goodbye to the city with the views from the top of the Metropolitan Government Building in West Shinjuku.